KreitinnSoftware/MiceWine-Application/README.md

 | Xclipse    | Supported             | Native/Zink                 |
 | Mali       | Unsupported (For now) | N/A                         |

-The native driver works well for Xclipse GPUs and Adrenos
+The native driver works well for Xclipse GPUs and Adrenos.

-Vulkan 1.3 is Recommended for better performance and graphical precision, but 1.1 works with DXVK-Stripped-Requiriments, but will appear various graphical issues
+Vulkan 1.3 is Recommended for better performance and graphical precision.
+1.1 works with DXVK-Stripped-Requirements, but displays various graphical issues.

 ## Third Party Open Source Applications: